 Takeaways on The Mythical Man-Month book

-After finishing up reading the classic book The Mythical Man-Month from Frederick Brooks, it was astonishing to realise that most of his ideas are still sharp and relevant today in the field of software engineering.
-Apart from very few topics that are somehow changed nowadays, I would like to point out my three favorites topics from his essays that are still relevant today and I personally have experienced in my career.
+After finishing up reading the classic book The Mythical Man-Month from Frederick Brooks, it was astonishing to realize that most of his ideas are still sharp today in the field of software engineering.
+Apart from very few topics that somehow changed nowadays, I would like to point out my three favorites topics from his essays that are still relevant today and I personally have experienced in my career.

 Adding manpower to a late project makes it later